Carleton-SCI/EI-DDLGN/README.md

 # EI-DDLGN: Efficient Encrypted Inference with Deep Differential Logic Gate Networks under TFHE

-This repository contains code and experiments aligned with the paper:
+This repository contains code and experiments aligned with our paper:

-"Efficient Privacy Preserving Inference with Deep Logic Gate Networks under TFHE"
+"EI-DDLGN: Efficient Encrypted Inference with Deep Differential Logic Gate Networks under TFHE"

 The project focuses on privacy-preserving MNIST inference using Deep Differential Logic Gate Networks (DDLGNs) and a Boolean-native TFHE evaluation backend.